UltraEngine/Documentation/Lua/TextureBuffer_SetColorAttachment.md

 The specified texture must be the same dimensions as the texture buffer.

-The index value must be less than 5.

-The index value must be between 0 and the value returned by [TextureBuffer::CountColorAttachments](TextureBuffer_CountColorAttachments.md).
+The index value must be between 1 and the value returned by [TextureBuffer::CountColorAttachments](TextureBuffer_CountColorAttachments.md).